vitorcaldas/vitorcaldas/README.md

  👋 Hello!
  My name is Vitor Caldas!

-- 🌱 Data & AI Specialist.
+- 🌱 Data Scientist.

-- 💬 AI-focused developer skilled in transforming raw data into strategic insights and intelligent business solutions.
+- 💬 Data science-focused developer with the ability to transform raw data into strategic insights and intelligent business solutions.

 Languages and Tools :